dstodev/palworld-server/README.md

 ## Configure server

-After starting for the first time, server configuration files are created in
+After starting for the first time, server configuration files are created in:

-- `./server-files/`
+- `./server-files/` (root)
-- `./server-files/Pal/Saved/Config/LinuxServer/`
+- `./server-files/Pal/Saved/Config/LinuxServer/` (configs)

 Edit these files to configure the server.